Marie Deans: Anti-Death Penalty Work

 Although Deans estimated that she saved over 250 inmates from their death sentences, she also lost 34 of the men she worked tirelessly to save.
 Deans "stood death watch" with each of these men, but could not emotionally withstand attending their executions.

 Deans founded Victims' Families for Alternatives to the Death Penalty in 1976, later renamed Murder Victims' Families for Reconciliation.
 This organization was formed by people who, like Marie, opposed the death penalty and needed support after having a family member murdered.
 Marie felt that the families of murder victims need a "safe place from which they could speak out" because of tension she perceived among the families, abolitionists, and attorneys."

 In 1979, Deans founded the Charleston chapter of Amnesty International.

 In 1982, Deans made her first visit to Virginia's death row.
 One of the first inmates she met there was Joe Giarratano, who, in 1979 at age 21, had been convicted of allegedly murdering his girlfriend and raping her 15-year-old daughter.
 Despite receiving a notably speedy trial with legal inconsistencies, prosecutorial misconduct, coerced confessions, and "evidence" from a poor investigation, Giarratano was sentenced to death.
 Deans worked to convince the Virginia justice system, all the way up to then-Governor L. Douglas Wilder, that Giarratano may have been falsely accused.
 In 1991, with mere hours until Giarratano was scheduled to be executed, Wilder ordered that the sentence be halted.
 After retrials, Giarratano was given a life sentence with a chance for parole after 25 years of his 1979 conviction.
 In November 2021, Giarratano was granted parole.

 In 1983, Deans moved to Virginia and founded the Virginia Coalition on Jails and Prisons.

 In 1984, Deans met Earl Washington Jr. while visiting Virginia's death row.
 Washington had an IQ of 69 when he was arrested for allegedly murdering and raping Rebecca Williams of Culpeper, Virginia.
 It was not until 2000 that Washington Jr. would receive a full pardon by then-Virginia Governor James Gilmore after DNA evidence proved his innocence.

-In 1994, the Virginia Coalition on Jails and Prisons shut its doors after funding ceased.
-Marie never made much more than $13,000 a year as the head of the Coalition, and in the final year of its existence she drew no salary at all.
-But Marie soldiered on, founding the Virginia Mitigation Project and continuing to work to bring justice and basic human rights to the men and women who faced death at the hands of the state.
-She lectured.
-She debated.
-She shared her expertise on mitigation.
-She never stopped fighting.
+In 1994, the Virginia Coalition on Jails and Prisons closed after funding ceased.
+Marie never made more than $13,000 a year as the head of the Coalition, and in the final year of its existence she drew no salary at all.
+Following the closure, Marie founded the Virginia Mitigation Project, which continued her earlier work of convincing juries to reject capital verdicts.
+She also lectured, debated, and shared her expertise on mitigation.